rwxrob/boost/weeks/18/README.md

 * Don't forget to use Printf("%q",thing)
 * Comment function documentation
 * Checking documentation with go doc -all .
+* Adding multiple commands to a single module repo
+* English tends to be goto language even for coding in other countries

 ## Related